lindawangg/COVID-Net/README.md

 1. We provide you with the tensorflow evaluation script, [eval.py](eval.py)
 2. Locate the tensorflow checkpoint files
-3. To evaluate a tf checkpoint, `python eval.py --weightspath models/COVID-Netv2 --metaname model.meta --ckptname model`
+3. To evaluate a tf checkpoint, `python eval.py --weightspath models/COVID-Netv2 --metaname model.meta_eval --ckptname model-2069`
 4. For more options and information, `python eval.py --help`

-5. If evaluating a hdf5 model, evaluation will be the same as what is given at the end of [train.py](train.py)
+### Step for inference
+**DISCLAIMER: Do not use this prediction for self-diagnosis.
+You should check with your local authorities for the latest advice on seeking medical assistance.**

+1. Download a model from the [pretrained models section](#pretrained-models)
+2. Locate models and xray image to be inferenced
+3. To inference, `python inference.py --weightspath models/COVID-Netv2 --metaname model.meta_eval --ckptname model-2069 --imagepath assets/ex-covid.jpeg`
+4. For more options and information, `python inference.py --help`

 ## Results
 These are the final results for COVID-Net Small and COVID-Net Large.